+Croc?
 Lion?
-Croc?
 Hippo?
 Snake?

 Travellers are vulnerable

 Travellers from outside the malaria high-danger zone have no such

-will advise against this) if you're going to be indoors at night in an
+will advise against it) if you're going to be indoors at night in an

 Even on prophylaxis, always avoid bites: use nets and sprays, wear long trousers and sleeves, and stay indoors dusk to dawn if possible.